Todd Astle

-Todd Duncan Astle (born 24 September 1986) is a New Zealand cricketer who plays for the New Zealand national cricket team.
+Todd Duncan Astle (born 24 September 1986) is a former New Zealand cricketer who played for the New Zealand national cricket team.
 Astle began his cricket career as an opening batsman, representing New Zealand in the 2006 Under-19 Cricket World Cup, but over time playing first-class cricket for Canterbury, he morphed into a bowling all-rounder.
 He made his Test cricket debut for New Zealand in 2012 in Sri Lanka, but did not play another international match until 2015.
-He has since represented New Zealand in all three forms of the game, but he hasn't been able to keep a consistent place in the team in any format because of regular injury problems and competition with other spin bowlers.
-In January 2020, Astle announced his retirement from first-class cricket to focus on limited-overs cricket.
+He represented New Zealand in all three forms of the game, but was unable to keep a consistent place in the team in any format because of regular injury problems and competition with other spin bowlers.
+In January 2020, Astle retired from first-class cricket to focus on limited-overs cricket.
+In February 2023 he retired from all forms of professional cricket.